 The ELP Remote Programmer must be running on your computer in order for you to use the remote control to control your software program.
 If you do not need to program any buttons, you can minimize the ELP Remote Programmer screen so it appears as an icon at the bottom of the screen.

-Note: Although both ELP Remote Programmer and ELP Link can be running on your computer at the same time, only one can be active.
-If both are running, ELP Link has priority.
+Note: Although both ELF Remote Programmer and ELP Link can be running on your computer at the same the, only one can be active.
+If both are THE TRUSTUPNING, ELP Link has priority.
+TOR LAMPS AND ACCESSORIES